girishpadia/HackTheBox-InviteCode/README.md

 # HackTheBox-InviteCode

-Hack The Box (https://www.hackthebox.eu/) requires you to generate and Invite Code in order to SignUp first.
+Hack The Box (https://www.hackthebox.eu/) requires you to generate an Invite Code in order to SignUp first.
 You should first try to generate the Invite Code by the hints given on their website.
-I used following command to generate the Invite code which may help you (But I discourage you to use it).
+I used following command/script to generate the Invite code which may help you (But I discourage you to use it.
+Hack it at your own first).

 ## Linux Command
 ```